 \begin{corollary} For a fixed $\mu \in \mathcal{P}(X)$ and $c(x,z)$ continuous we have

 \end{corollary}

-In some sense in this result the concept of eigenvalue was changed.
-For the propose of the result above we can try to think that the eigenvalue is a function on the $x$ variable.
-The equation $L(h)=\lambda h$ should be changed for the existence of functions $h(z)$ and $\varphi(x)$ such that $L(h)=\varphi.h$.
-But the left hand side is a function on the variable $z$ and the right hand side is a function (product of functions) on the variables $x$ and $z$.
-Then we return to the original equation $L(h)=\lambda h$ and rewrite this in the form $L(\frac{h}{\lambda})=h$.
+In some sense the concept of eigenvalue was changed in this result.
+For the purpose of the above result we can try to think that the eigenvalue is a function on the $x$ variable.
+The equation $L(h)=\lambda h$ should be changed for the existence of functions $h(z)$ and $\varphi(x)$ such that $L(h)=\varphi \cdot h$.
+But the left hand side is a function of the variable $z$ and the right hand side is a function (or product of functions) of the variables $x$ and $z$.
+We return to the original equation $L(h)=\lambda h$ and rewrite this in the form $L(\frac{h}{\lambda})=h$.
 In this way we can try to find functions $\varphi(x)$ and $h(z)$ such that